Originally WALNUT TREE FARM.

 Image published in The British Architect, 14th December 1894.

-Image from Duncan Simpson, C.F.A.
+Image published in Duncan Simpson, C.F.A.
 VOYSEY an architect of individuality, p.33

 Link > RIBA Drawings Collection